-Table 17-6: Reference/Trend Charts
+Table 16-6: Reference/Trend Charts

-Condition Action No trend chart displays Only one scan exists for the patient or trend option not selected.
+Condition Action No trend chart displays (AP Spine scans) Verify both/all scans are analyzed with the same options, such as Standard vs. Angulated, or L1-L4 vs. L2-L4.
+No trend chart displays (all scan types) Only one scan exists for the patient or trend option not selected.
 No color bars appear on the graph The selected Reference Set does not contain factory-defined color bars.
 Reference Graphs appear in grayscale.
 Right click on the large image in the filmstrip view and verify "Color" is selected from the options menu.
-Verify the "Always Display Reference Graphs in Color?" box is checked on the Edit >Advanced Preferences screen.
+Verify the "Always Display Reference Graphs in Color?" box is checked on the Edit &gt;Advanced Preferences screen.
 Reference Sets are installed but are not plotted Patient does not have a birthdate entered in the Patient Demographics window, or it is the default birthdate (1/1/1900).
-Patient gender does not match that of the installed data sets or it has not been selected for the patient in the Patient Demographics window.
+Patient sex does not match that of the installed data sets or it has not been selected for the patient in the Patient Demographics window.
 There is no Reference Set available for the specific regions being graphed.
 There is no matching Ethnic group for the specific regions being graphed or it has not been entered in the Patient Demographics window.
 The Reference Set is disabled.
-Enable the Reference Set using the File > Reference Sets command.
-In Scan View, right-click on image.
+Enable the Reference Set using the File &gt; Reference Sets command.
+In Stamp View, right-click on image.
 Go to Graphs and verify Reference is selected.
 Reference Sets are incorrect The wrong Reference Set was selected.
 Ensure that the correct ethnic information is entered in the Patient Demographics window.
-The percent change or % change/year values do not appear or appears as ' The current scan has the same date as the scan it is being compared to.
+The percent change or % change/year values do not appear or appears as '' The current scan has the same date as the scan it is being compared to.
 Inadvertent copying of two or more identical patient scans may cause this.
 Compare the identical scans and delete all but one of them.
 The current scan is the first scan being graphed.
 A later scan in the series must be selected to obtain % change values.
 The calculated value requires more than five digits.
 Percent Young value does not appear or appears as '' A Young Ref(erence) value has not been included in the reference set.
 Enter the Young Ref(erence) value.
 The current Results mode is not Reference.
-Select the Reference mode.
-The calculated value requires more than five digits.
-Percent Age-Matched value does not appear or appears as The patient value is younger or older than the age range included in the selected Reference Set.
-11 The current Results mode is not Reference.
 Select the Reference mode.
 The calculated value requires more than five digits.